abhiwand/atk/doc/source/ad_inst_IA.rst

 The Spark executor memory needs to be set equal to or less than what is configured in Cloudera Manager.
 The Cloudera Spark installation will, by default, set the Spark executor memory to 8g, so 8g is usually a safe setting.
-If have any doubts you can always verify the executor memory in Cloudera manager.
+If have any doubts you can always verify the executor memory in Cloudera Manager.
 ::

     spark.executor.memory = "invalid executor memory"